schoeberl/librelane/docs/source/contributors/code.md

 ## Testing

-Before you submit your changes, it's prudent to perform some kind of smoke test. `python3 -m openlane ./designs/spm/config.json` tests a simple spm design to ensure nothing has gone horribly wrong.
+Before you submit your changes, it's prudent to perform some kind of smoke test. `python3 -m librelane ./designs/spm/config.json` tests a simple spm design to ensure nothing has gone horribly wrong.

 ## Language Standards